Faculty as Educators

 The Distance Learning Department of Information Management and Technology provides regular workshops and offers support for faculty who need help with distance learning tools such as learning management systems (Blackboard) and video conferencing technology.

-The Library's Teaching and Learning Resources for Educators subject guide gives you access to many interesting and varied publications and presentations to develop your skills as a medical educator.
+The Library's Teaching and Learning Resources for Educators subject guide gives you access to many interesting and varied publications and recommended websites to develop your skills as a medical educator.
 A favorite is the AM Last Page.

 The SUNY Center for Professional Development offers FREE workshops and seminars throughout the year.
 For more information and to register, visit: cpd.suny.edu